I am an accidental consultant.

 I am more than my work.

-I’m blessed with a remarkable life outside of work.
-I’ve lived in Minneapolis longer than anywhere else, so it’s where I now call home.
-I am a proud soccer, ultimate Frisbee, and dance mom; a treasure hunter who loves foraging at rummage sales, on beaches, and during travels; a volunteer at South High School and St. Joan of Arc Church; and an archiver who captures it all through photos and scrapbooking.
+Life/work balance makes me a better consultant.
+I’ve lived in South Minneapolis longer than anywhere else, so it’s where I now call home.
+I am a treasure hunter who loves foraging at rummage sales, on beaches, and during travels; a novice mountain biker and van camper; a mom discovering the joys of adult children; and an archiver who captures it all through photos and scrapbooking.
 I value authenticity and integrity, and the wisdom, power of community, equity and social justice.